 Important Notes for Major Electives:

-- If any of the electives listed above are not populating on your DARS, please email neurosci@ucla.edu so that the course can be manually substituted.
+- If any of the electives listed above are not correctly populating on your DARS, please email neurosci@ucla.edu so that the course can be manually substituted.

 Major Capstone (2 courses)

-Please review the major capstone requirement options here.
+Please review the major capstone requirement here.

 Important Notes for Major Requirements: